google/open-location-code/garmin/PlusCodeDatafield/README.md

 ## Logging issues

-You can enter feedback in the Connect IQ store or create an issue on the project site by [clicking here](https://github.com/google/open-location-code/issues/new?title=Issue%20with%20Garmin%20datafield&body=Provide%20your%20device%20model%20and%20what%20the%20problem%20is.%20Including%20screenshots%20would%20really%20help.&labels=garmin).
+Create an issue on the project site by
+[clicking here](https://github.com/google/open-location-code/issues/new?title=Issue%20with%20Garmin%20datafield&body=Provide%20your%20device%20model%20and%20what%20the%20problem%20is.%20Including%20screenshots%20would%20really%20help.&labels=garmin).

 ## Using Connect IQ on Linux